Brad Little

 Bradley Jay Little (born February 15, 1954) is an American politician serving as the 33rd governor of Idaho since January 2019.
 A member of the Republican Party, he served as the 42nd lieutenant governor of Idaho from 2009 to 2019 and as an Idaho state senator from 2001 to 2009.

 Little is a graduate of the University of Idaho, having earned a Bachelor of Science degree in 1976.
 He has been involved in public service since the 1980s.
-Little was appointed as an Idaho state senator by governor Dirk Kempthorne in 2001, a position he held for just under eight years.
-During his senate seating, Little chaired the majority caucus and represented the 8th and (after redistricting in 2002) 11th legislative districts.
-In 2009, Governor Butch Otter appointed Little to the office of lieutenant governor after the previous lieutenant governor, Jim Risch, resigned to become a United States Senator.
+Little was appointed as an Idaho state senator by Governor Dirk Kempthorne in 2001, a position he held for just under eight years.
+During his senate tenure, Little chaired the majority caucus and represented the 8th and (after redistricting in 2002) 11th legislative districts.
+In 2009, Governor Butch Otter appointed Little to the office of lieutenant governor after the previous lieutenant governor, Jim Risch, resigned to become a United States senator.

 After Otter declined to run for a fourth term, Little ran for governor in the 2018 gubernatorial election and defeated Democratic nominee Paulette Jordan.
 He was reelected in 2022 with 60.5% of the vote, defeating Democratic nominee Stephen Heidt and Independent candidate Ammon Bundy.